alisonyzhou/alisonyzhou.github.io/index.md

 ## About

-I am pursuing my M.A. in English and Comparative Literature at Columbia University and previously completed my Hons.
+I am pursuing my M.A. in English and Comparative Literature at Columbia University; I previously completed my Hons.
 B.A. in Human Geography at the University of Toronto.
-I completed my Honours thesis under the supervision of Dr. Deborah Cowen, which sought to grasp the ambivalence of a death through Sadiya Hartman’s method of critical fabulation.
-Taking that the urban social is a hyphenation of the cultural and the technological, I narrated the social life of the opioid crisis through its infrastructure to implicate an entire web of punishment beyond the drug user.

 I am currently exploring comparative work between literature, social theory, film and the urban; at the same time, I am invested in the study of spaces, cities and architecture.